 I suspect that all parents have seasons of feeling incapable.

 I don’t need to be good at every season or aspect of parenting in order to be the parent our kids need.
 I’m just not great with physical care, but I really enjoy engaging with the emotional needs of teenagers.
-I’m impatient with two-year-olds, but I can sit next to a thirteen-year-old for an hour and take delight in asking questions about their life.
+I’m impatient with 2-year-olds, but I can sit next to a 13-year-old for an hour and take delight in asking questions about their life.
 I am no baby whisperer, but there’s nothing I love more than one of our kids keeping me up past my bedtime with stories about their day.

 I empathize with their relationship drama and how distracted they become by social media.
 I remember my own teenage years vividly, and with great compassion for my perfectionistic, overachieving self.
 I now have a chance to parent my kids with words I wish I had understood as a teenager: You are loved for who you are and not for what you achieve.
 I now have a chance to follow up those words with actions that focus on being with them rather than simply checking in on their assignments and watching their performances.